Acceptance Criteria

 │ │ "Is feedback immediate?" │

-During an evaluation, each guideline question gets a Pass/Fail/N/A. Those results roll up into category scores and an overall score.
+During an evaluation, each guideline question is scored as Pass, Fail, or N/A. Those results roll up into category scores and an overall Flow score.

 Scoring Flow